 This is a classic holiday dessert, usually served during Thanksgiving in the Southern part of America.
 It is a type of pie that has no crust on the top.

-What does Sweet Potato Pie taste like?
+What does homemade Potato Pie taste like?

 This dessert is very delicious!
 Sweet potatoes are naturally sweet, so you can expect the pie to be sweet-tasting.